 I have printed some upgrades from Thingiverse.
 I don’t see the need to alter the Creality CR10S Pro much as it’s a competent 3D printer.
 There are minor issues that could be quickly addressed.

 The two filament guides are to smooth the path of the filament and stop it from rubbing on the top of the runout sensors casing.
 As this was causing shavings, therefore over time along with causing blockages, would damage the aluminium castings.

 The filament cleaner is in my mind purely an excellent preventative measure to ensure your filament is as clean as it can be before entering the extruder.

-With the cut tube inserted into the hotend, the washer is then placed on top with the Bowden tube coupling.
-It screws into the top of the hotend against the washer.
-Effectively acting the same as an all-metal hotend.
+With the cut tube inserted into the hot end, I then place the washer on top with the Bowden tube coupling.
+It screws into the top of the hot end against the washer.
+Acting the same as an all-metal hot end.
 To ensures there is no space for the filament to move into between the filament path preventing annoying blockages.

 Final Thoughts on the Creality CR10S Pro?

-I like this printer.
+I like this 3D printer.
 I like it a lot!
-It looks cool, and it is quiet; however, the loudest part of the printer is the cooling fans.
+It looks cool, and it is quiet; but, the loudest part of the printer is the cooling fans.
 I’m sure anyone who must have it quieter could fit some lower Db ones.
-As this is an honest review, I do need to point out the failings.
 The quality of the screws on the hot end carriage is poor.
 Using the supplied Allen keys, it wouldn’t be hard to round them off.
-From the factory, my bed is warped; however, I do believe the newer models now ship with a glass bed.
+Unfortunately, my bed is warped; but the newer models now ship with a glass bed.

-Thermal runaway protection was not active on my Creality CR10S Pro. in my mind, this is a massive failure that needs to be rectified in the firmware before the printers ship.
-However, despite all of this, I still really like this printer!
-So much so I am considering buying its big brother the CR10S5!
+Thermal runaway protection was not active on my Creality CR10S Pro. in my mind.
+This is a massive failure that needs to be amended in the firmware before the printers ship.
+However, despite all of this, I still like this printer!
+So much so I am considering buying its big brother the CR10S5 3D printer!